solidsgroup/alamo/Readme.md

 **Note**: this README page is also the Doxygen main page, the Github readme page, and the Docs main page.
 You can view it by running `make docs` in the root directory, then opening `docs/doxygen/html/index.html` or `docs/build/html/index.html` in a web browser.

+### Quick Start on Ubuntu ###

+First, install Eigen

+    sudo apt install libeigen3-dev

+Then checkout alamo, and in the alamo directory type

+    ./configure --build-amrex
+    make

+This will automatically download and configure amrex, compile amrex, and compile alamo.
+You can add other options (see below) and amrex will be built accordingly.

 ## Compiling Alamo ##

 This section describes how to compile and install Alamo and its dependencies.